gabrielwoj/hlmv-resources/Other - War Painted Weapon Textures/README.md

 1-c) Croc Dusted: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-d) Leopard Printed: GPAs captured, need textures to be exported;
+1-d) Leopard Printed: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-e) Macaw Masked: GPAs captured, need textures to be exported;
+1-e) Macaw Masked: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

-1-f) Mannana Peeled: GPAs captured, need textures to be exported;
+1-f) Mannana Peeled: Textures exported, need to move DDS files to appropriate folders, then convert them to VTF;

 1-g) Park Pigmented: GPAs captured, need textures to be exported;